JohanVer/freicar_docs/docs/nodes/freicar_overview.md

 ___
 # 1. FreiCar Agent
 This is the base node for all agents.
-Currently it:
+Currently, it:

 - Sends `Track` requests at start and shutdown
 - Publishes `FreiCarStatus` messages